quxiaojian/PGA/README.md

 Windows, Linux or Mac<br />

 **General Introduction to PGA**<br />
-PGA(Plastid Genome Annotation) is capable of annotating multiple plastid genomes using genebank format plastomes as reference.
-Three steps will be conducted to annotate plastomes: (1) extracting annotation features from gb format reference plastomes, (2) blasting annotation features against fasta format plastome sequences, (3) generating gb format files for each fasta format sequence, and giving corresponding warning information need to be manually checked.<br />
+PGA(Plastid Genome Annotation) is capable of annotating multiple plastid genomes using GenBank-format plastomes as reference.
+Three steps will be conducted to annotate plastomes: (1) extracting annotation features from GenBank-format reference plastomes, (2) blasting of annotation features against FASTA-format target plastomes, (3) generating GenBank-format files for each FASTA-format plastome sequence, and giving corresponding warning information for further manual check.<br />

 **Preparations**<br />